Skip to main content

 It's common for U.S. hunters to question many of the European rules and traditions when it comes to big game.
 About half the states here allow blood tracking, but it remains illegal in many places due to laws built around concerns of running deer with dogs.
 There is a movement to turn things around, but it's slow going, which is hard to believe given the popularity of whitetail hunting in particular.

-It's important to note that just because all dogs in Germany are required to blood track, that doesn't mean you can pick any German breed and expect it to find every wounded deer throughout its career.
+It's important to note that just because all hunting dogs in Germany are required to blood track, that doesn't mean you can pick any German bred hunting dog and expect it to find every wounded deer throughout its career.

 "Every dog is not a blood-tracking dog," Kervin noted.
 "A high-drive dog is a poor choice.
 Blood trailing is like a puzzle to a dog, and any breed that won't exercise patience will have a rough go of it.